chilcano/hello-dapp/03-deploy-testnet-and-use-alchemy.md

 ### Step 4.
 Deploy contract in Testnet (Sepolia)

-We are using Alchemy RPC host provider to deploy the contract.

 ```sh
 npx hardhat run scripts/deploy.js --network sepolia

 HelloWorld smartcontract deployed.
 Address:  0x857bc1DdfFd.......954F6d278882
 ```

-__HTTP Request Count by Method__

-If the contract is deployed, next are the requests made to Alchemy.
+We are using Alchemy as RPC provider to deploy the contract.
+If the contract was deployed, then we should see some Ethereum Methods called and its counter increassed.
+You should view similar image in your Alchemy (or Infura) account.
 ![](helloworld-01-alchemy-request-deploy-contract.png)